Michael D. Layton, Ph.D.

 Michael is available to speak on community philanthropy, the role of community foundations in the US and internationally, and the development of philanthropy in Mexico and Latin America.

 Michael Dennis Layton joined the Johnson Center in September 2020 as the W.K.
-Kellogg Community Philanthropy Chair, the nation’s first endowed chair focused on community philanthropy.
+Kellogg Community Philanthropy Chair, the first endowed chair in the U.S. dedicated to advancing community philanthropy.

-Michael brings a wealth of experience to this role, including his work as a researcher, teacher, director, advocate, and consultant.
-He has worked closely with a mix of community philanthropy organizations throughout the Americas, and brings to his position a nuanced understanding of the unique challenges and capacities of community philanthropy to act as a catalyst in promoting community-led development and in strengthening the local context for philanthropy.
+Michael brings extensive experience to this role as a researcher, educator, director, advocate, and consultant.
+Having worked closely with a diverse range of community philanthropy organizations across the Americas, he offers a nuanced understanding of the challenges and opportunities inherent in leveraging community philanthropy to catalyze community-led development and strengthen local philanthropic ecosystems.

-Dr. Layton began his career as the founder and director of the New Kensington Community Development Corporation, in the Philadelphia neighborhood where he was born and raised.
-He pursued his doctorate in order to better understand the history and core values of democracy in America.
-After teaching at Wesleyan and Yale Universities, he founded and directed the Philanthropy and Civil Society Project at the Instituto Tecnológico Autónomo de México (ITAM) in Mexico City, where he developed a groundbreaking research and advocacy program to understand and strengthen philanthropy and civil society.
+Michael began his career as the founder and director of the New Kensington Community Development Corporation in his Philadelphia neighborhood of origin.
+Motivated by a desire to deepen his understanding of democracy’s history and values, he pursued advanced degrees in political science.
+After teaching at Wesleyan and Yale Universities, Michael founded and directed the Philanthropy and Civil Society Project at the Instituto Tecnológico Autónomo de México (ITAM) in Mexico City.
+There, he launched a groundbreaking research and advocacy initiative to study and strengthen philanthropy and civil society.

-Michael earned a master’s degree and a doctorate in political science from Duke University, holds a bachelor’s degree in philosophy from Haverford College, and is a proud graduate of Philadelphia’s Central High School.
+Michael holds a doctorate and a master’s degree in political science from Duke University and a bachelor’s degree in philosophy from Haverford College.
+A proud native of Philadelphia, he is also an alumnus of Central High School (Class #237).